 5. Gerber Bear Grylls Ultimate Knife:

 This particular knife from Gerber Bear is one of the best in its category.
 Due to its ergonomic handle, smooth blade, and color, this hiking knife has earned a lot of good reputation from its users.
 This is basically a camping knife that can be used for different purposes.
-This hiking knife comes with a nice ergonomic bolster and anti-slip feature as well.
+This hiking knife comes with a nice ergonomic bolster and an anti-slip feature as well.
 This knife also includes a Ferro rod and a striking notch, just to ensure that you get to use it as a fire starter.
 And the best part of this knife is that, in case you do not like to use a serrated knife blade, you can opt for a Fine-edge model as well.
 Overall, this can surely be termed as one of the best camping knives that you can buy.

 - Capable of performing a different type of tasks apart from cutting